pytorch/serve/docs/performance_guide.md

 <h4>TorchServe on the Animated Drawings App</h4>

 For some insight into fine tuning TorchServe performance in an application, take a look at this [article](https://pytorch.org/blog/torchserve-performance-tuning/).
 The case study shown here uses the Animated Drawings App form Meta to improve TorchServe Performance.

+<h4>Performance Checklist</h4>

+We have also created a quick checklist here for extra things to try outside of what is covered on this page.
+You can find the checklist [here](performance_checklist.md).